 Abstract photographers aim to convey photography that lacks identifiable subject matter.
 Or that conveys obscured subject matter.
 They seek to appeal to a viewer’s innate emotions.

 There are some examples of early non-objective photography.
 But it was during the 20th century that photographers began to embrace abstraction.

-They use a broad range of materials and processes, both digital and analogue.
+They use a broad range of materials and processes, both digital and analog.
 They continue to push the boundaries of photography through abstract images today.

 Shape and form, though related, describe two different visual phenomena.

-Shape is a flat, enclosed space created through line, it has both a length and width.
-Form also has length and width, with the addition of depth, making it three-dimensional.
+Shape is a flat, enclosed space created through the line, it has both a length and width.
+The form also has length and width, with the addition of depth, making it three-dimensional.

 An easy way to remember the difference is that a shape is a square whereas a cube is a form.